Malang

 The city is well known for its mild climate.
 During Dutch colonization, it was a popular destination for European residents.
 Even now, Malang still holds its position as a popular destination for international tourists.
 Malang keeps various historical relics.
 This city keeps relics of the Kingdom of Kanjuruhan period until the Dutch period.
-The existence of Dutch heritage in general is in the form of ancient buildings such as the Kayutangan church and Ijen cathedral which has gothic architecture.
-Malang also holds various events to preserve its cultural heritage, one of them is Malang Tempo Doeloe Festival.
-There's also a lot of historical heritage which has become a landmark like Tugu Malang (Alun-alun Bundar).
-This city is also well known because of its label as an educational city.
-It has one of the best universities in Indonesia such as Brawijaya University and Malang State University.
+The existence of Dutch heritage in general is in the form of ancient buildings such as the Kayutangan church and Ijen Cathedral which employ Gothic architecture.
+Malang also holds various events to preserve its cultural heritage, one of which is Malang Tempo Doeloe Festival.
+There is also a lot of historical heritage which has become a landmark like Tugu Malang (Alun-alun Bundar).
+Additionally, Malang is well-known because of its label as an educational city.
+Two of the best universities in Indonesia are in Malang, namely Brawijaya University and Malang State University.

 Malang has various ethnic groups and cultures from all over Indonesia and the world.
-The population of Malang reaches 895,387 people with a majority of Javanese, followed by the Madurese, and Chinese or Peranakan.
-Malang extended urban area or notable known as Malang Raya, is the second largest in East Java after Gerbangkertosusila (Surabaya Metropolitan Area).
-From Javanese culture point of view, the majority of Malang people belongs to Arekan Javanese culture.
+The population of Malang comprised 889,359 people in mid-2024, with a majority of Javanese, followed by the Madurese, and Chinese or Peranakan.
+Malang extended urban area, notable known as Malang Raya, is the second largest in East Java after Gerbangkertosusila (Surabaya Metropolitan Area).
+From the perspective of Javanese culture, the majority of Malang people belong to Arekan Javanese culture.

-Malang was spared many of the effects of the Asian financial crisis and since that time it has been marked by steady economic and population growth.
+Malang was spared many of the effects of the Asian financial crisis, and since that time, it has been marked by steady economic and population growth.